- Project: Women’s Empowerment through Sustainable Entrepreneurship (WESE)

 The lessons learned throughout the process of implementing other CARE initiatives shows that women are keen to set up businesses or boost their own, or their existing cooperatives, but they are encountering problems in creating their businesses mainly due to lack of access to financing, lack of technical and commercial capabilities, lack of support from the private sector, lack of market knowledge and skills, and lack of confidence, in addition to other social obstacles.
 These obstacles to women's economic independence flow from widespread and deeply anchored cultural norms that restrict their ability to act and decide, as well as from negative stereotyping by institutional players who restrict women's access to business development services.
 Consequently, women-run businesses are generally smaller and slower-growing, are more risk-averse, and operate mainly in "traditionally female" sectors, such as crafts and small-scale food processing.

-Through the AFED project, funded by the Canadian government, CARE
+Through the WESE project, funded by the Government of Canada, CARE

 - Fill the gaps in women's personal knowledge and skills (technical skills in how to set up and grow a business, and personally in how to assess their own motivation and ability to engage in business as women), as well as that of players generally in the entrepreneurial ecosystem in rural Morocco.